-Should your child learn to play guitar?
+Should your child learn to play the guitar?
 Scientific studies show that children who learn music also excel in maths and other subjects.
 In this review on the best guitars for kids, I will try to make it less confusing for you, the parent.

-They are creating a talent for life and may even have dreams of becoming a rock or classical guitar star.
+They are creating talent for life and may even have dreams of becoming a rock or classical guitar star.

 It can be so confusing because if you are not a musician yourself, the challenge of getting the right guitar can be impossible.

 Which are the best guitars for kids and what do you need to be looking for in a guitar for your child?

 The easiest way to help your child want to practice a new skill is to let them inspire themselves.
 Therefore, choosing their own guitar can make a world of difference.